MadalinaOprina/Universal-timer-PCB/README.md

 - A **stable 12V power supply** is required for proper operation.

 ## Project Photos
-Below are images showcasing different aspects of the project.
+Above are images showcasing different aspects of the project.